Application Process

 The Graduate School requires a minimum of two letters of recommendation from persons best able to assess your ability to do scholarly research required by graduate studies.
 All letters of recommendation must be submitted through the online application.

-Your statement of purpose is an important part of your application.
+Your statements are an important part of your application.
 Program admissions committees consider them carefully in ranking applicants.
 Be as specific as possible about your research interests and qualifications.
 If you have particular reasons for choosing Northwestern, be sure to indicate them.
 Indicate any awards or honors you may have earned, publications you may have authored, or any pertinent research or work experience.
-This should be a 1-2 pages, single-spaced, in a 12 point font.

-The Statement of Purpose should be uploaded into the online application prior to submission.
+The Academic & Personal Statements should be uploaded into the online application prior to submission.

 Certifying English Proficiency